ShevinuM/Data-Structures/README.md

 # Data Structures and Algorithms

 Welcome to my repository!
-This is where I track my ongoing journey of deepening my understanding of data structures and algorithms.
-This subject, which I came across in college, continues to fascinate me with its breadth and depth.
-I'm intigued by it's complexity and find problem solving fascinating
+This is where I track my ongoing journey to deepen my understanding of data structures and algorithms.
+I came across this area of CS in college and it continues to fascinate me with its breadth and depth.
+I like how compelx certain problems can get and I love problem solving and math in general.

 ## How The Repository Is Organized